chridey/hidey_ddseminar/doc/reading_log.md

 2) Is there a theoretical justification for using the U^(3/4) distribution that appears in the work of both Pennington and Mikolov?

+#2016-02-18 Arora et al., 2016; Levy and Goldberg, 2014; Le and Mikolov, 2014

+Le and Mikolov describe a model for sentences and documents that builds on Mikolov's previous work in word embeddings.
+The distributed memory paragraph model just adds a new vector of parameters to the k-sized context window vectors, where each paragraph is represented by its own vector.
+The distributed bag of words model, alternatively, samples a window of text from the paragraph and then trains the paragraph vector to predict a word in the window, requiring only parameters for the paragraph vectors.

+Levy and Goldberg derive a matrix factorization algorithm from the skip gram model with negative sampling.
+They show that it is equivalent to factorizing a word-context matrix where the association is measured by PMI and shifted by log k.
+They describe a new metric (shifted positive PMI), where the negative entries are replaced by 0 to encourage sparseness and show improved results on some tasks using a symmetric SVD.

+Arora et al. show interesting results on the linearity of word embeddings.
+They show that word vectors can be represented as a sparse linear combination of "sense" vectors, that indicate how that vector is used in context.
+Also interesting are the results given for the atoms of discourse, which can be combined linearly to form meta-discourse vectors.

+Discussion:

+1) Why is it better in some cases (in Levy and Goldberg) to use a larger value for k?
+Is this because of the importance of balancing the dataset?